imrijutr/Intro-to-git/README.md

 - **How to start with git ?**

-> For installing git own your local machine,
+> What for installing git own your local machine,
 > - For Windows users visit : [Git](http://git-scm.com) and download the new version of git.
 Use the setup downloaded and install which you are installing normal applications in your windows machine.